-2) Don’t be afraid, or take misbehavior personally.
+2) Don’t be afraid, or take challenging behavior personally.
 When toddlers act out in my classes, the parents often worry that their child might be a brat, a bully, an aggressive kid.
-When parents project those fears, it can cause the child to internalize the negative personas, or at least pick up on the parent’s tension, which often exacerbates the misbehavior.
+When parents project those fears, it can cause the child to internalize the negative personas, or at least pick up on the parent’s tension, which often exacerbates the behavior.
 Instead of labeling a child’s action, learn to nip the behavior in the bud by disallowing it nonchalantly.
 If your child throws a ball at your face, try not to get annoyed.
 He doesn’t do it because he dislikes you, and he’s not a bad child.
 He is asking you (toddler-style) for the limits that he needs and may not be getting.

 3) Respond in the moment, calmly, like a CEO.
 Finding the right tone for setting limits can take a bit of practice.
 Lately, I’ve been encouraging parents that struggle with this to imagine they are a successful CEO and that their toddler is a respected underling.
 The CEO corrects the errors of others with confident, commanding efficiency.
 She doesn’t use an unsure, questioning tone, get angry or emotional.
 Our child needs to feel that we are not nervous about his behavior, or ambivalent about establishing rules.
 He finds comfort when we are effortlessly in charge.

 Lectures, emotional reactions, scolding and punishments do not give our toddler the clarity he needs, and can create guilt and shame.
 A simple, matter-of-fact “I won’t let you do that.
 If you throw that again I will need to take it away” while blocking the behavior with our hands is the best response.
 But react immediately.
 Once the moment has passed, it is too late.
 Wait for the next one!